Spanish side Sevilla in Tanzania ahead of clash with Simba | Goal.com

 Football masterclass with Bom Bom FC. #LaLigaWorld #WeareSevilla pic.twitter.com/1gHs4bHz7J

-The match will take place on May 24 at the at Tanzania National Main Stadium and will be broadcast live across the continent.
+The match will take place on May 23 at Tanzania National Main Stadium and will be broadcast live across the continent.

-Sevilla's 18-man squad, which included Spanish international and World Cup winner Jesu Navas, landed to cheers and celebrations at the Julus Nyerere International Airport on Tuesday.
+Sevilla's 18-man squad, which included Spanish international and World Cup winner Jesus Navas, landed to cheers and celebrations at the Julus Nyerere International Airport on Tuesday.

 The club's president, José Castro, attended the media at a busy press conference. #WeareSevillahttps://t.co/rAcvweFQGv— Sevilla FC (@SevillaFC_ENG) May 22, 2019